Craddock Moor stone circle

 Craddock Moor Stone Circle or Craddock Moor Circle is a stone circle located near Minions on Bodmin Moor in Cornwall, UK.
-It is situated around half a mile Northwest of The Hurlers (stone circles).
+It is situated around half a mile Northwest of The Hurlers.

 Description

 The circle consists of sixteen fallen stones with one remaining possible stump, all considerably overgrown making it one of the harder circles to find on the moor.
 John Barnatt has suggested that the circle was situated so that the summit of Brown Willy marked the midsummer sunset.

 It is nearby to Craddock Moor stone row and an embanked enclosure.
 Christopher Tilley noted what he called a "possible axis of movement" linking the stone row, an embanked enclosure, the circle and the Hurlers.
 As these cannot be seen from each other, he commented "It is difficult to imagine how such a striking alignment could occur purely by chance."

 Archaeology

 One of the first archaeological surveys of Bodmin Moor, including Craddock Moor Circle was carried out c.
 1800 by Nicholas Johnson and Peter Rose.